-The property situated on a new development in Amersham, Buckinghamshire.
+The property is situated on a new development in Amersham, Buckinghamshire.
 A detached family house with a completely secluded and private garden was in need of a garden to be designed.

-The client couldn’t visualise a garden in such a small space, a four-bed house with 2 grown children needed a mature space for entertaining with mature planting and place to sit, eat and socialise.
+The client couldn’t visualise a garden in such a small space, a four-bed house with 2 grown children needed a mature space for entertaining with mature planting and a place to sit, eat and socialise.
 No absolute restrictions on the budget as long as the design justified the use of materials… and a hint of Japan.

 The rear garden has the Sun from early morning, through the day which disappears early evening… Lighting is essential.

 So, how can a fence possibly be anything other than a simple garden divide?
 If one is to go to the trouble to seek the services of a Garden Designer… that’s their job, to design.
 In this garden news update, I would like to concentrate on the fence.
 It’s the overlooked and unnoticed elements of the garden that can sometimes be the most important.

 With the property being a new build it came with a standard close board fence.
 Painting it was a ….
 Let’s not!
 Let’s create a new fence.
 The neighbour owned it so having had a polite discussion it was best left in situ.
 We had to create our fence next to a fence.